 SQL injection attacks are a serious security concern for Political Leaders.
 These attacks occur when malicious hackers gain access to sensitive data by exploiting vulnerabilities in the underlying code of web applications.

-SQL injection can use to steal passwords, credit card numbers, and other personal information or even to manipulate or delete data stored in a database.
+SQL injection can be used to steal passwords, credit card numbers, and other personal information or even to manipulate or delete data stored in a database.

 As these attacks can have severe implications for an organization’s reputation and bottom line, Political Leaders must ensure they take all necessary steps to protect against them.